gwiam/awt_atoyom/README.md

 # How to build

+- clone this repository
-- open Godot and import project in the Unidot_test folder -
+- launch Godot, import project in the Unidot_test folder and open it
+-